-Submit data and dump location request for all asbestos-containing material or other hazardous waste materials resulting from renovation or demolition.
+- \ Pertinent parts or sections of documents only - \\ To be transmitted by the University Review Unit for capital projects (\$1M+) - \\\ Submit data and dump location request for all asbestos-containing material or other hazardous waste materials resulting from renovation or demolition.

-Send one copy of all bid documents and addenda for both new construction and renovation projects to the responsible State Fire Marshal Office.
+One copy of all bid documents and addenda for an awarded contract for new construction and other capital projects shall be provided to the University Review Unit for transmission to the responsible State Fire Marshal Office.